nuagesdencre/CI_PracticalPython/README.md

         I. I have enclosed my default entry values into the Leaderboard object.
 When I create an instance (game_leaderboard), the data is assigned accordingly.

         II.
 I use two instance methods: get_leaders() to selects first 3 dictionary entries as per the data list index, and add_player() to record the current visitor's inputted details to data.
-        The instance methods have been manually tested.
+        The instance methods have been manually tested in conjunction with the session data.

 7. About page